clulab/reach/README.md

 # What is it?

+`reach` stands for **Re**ading and **A**ssembling **C**ontextual and **H**olistic Mechanisms from Text.
+In plain English, `reach` is an information extraction system for the biomedical domain, which aims to read scientific literature and extract cancer signaling pathways. `reach` implements a fairly complete extraction pipeline, including: recognition of biochemical entities (proteins, chemicals, etc.), grounding them to known knowledge bases such as Uniprot, extraction of BioPAX-like interactions, e.g., phosphorylation, complex assembly, positive/negative regulations, and coreference resolution, for both entities and interactions.

+`reach` is developed using [Odin](https://github.com/clulab/processors/wiki/ODIN-(Open-Domain-INformer)), our open-domain information extraction framework, which is released within our [`processors`](https://github.com/clulab/processors) repository.

 # Licensing
 All our own code is licensed under Apache License Version 2.0. **However, some of the libraries used here, most notably CoreNLP, are GPL v2.** If `BioNLPProcessor` is not removed from this package, technically our whole code becomes GPL v2 since `BioNLPProcessor` builds on Stanford's `CoreNLP` functionality.
 Soon, we will split the code into multiple components, so licensing becomes less ambiguous.